jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-02-18
+Day 3 with Github copilot, I am having too much fun with this.
+I am mostly using this to automate the boring stuff, JK I AM USING IT EVERYWHERE AHAHAHAHAHAHAHAHAHA.

+I am in love with testing.

+I accidently flashed my dick pic to the bois while trying to show something on my phone.
+It feels weird to say this but that was the night me and the bois connected.

 # 2022-02-03
 Been helping my co workers, makes me feel good.
 I want the people around me better so I learn from them.